FOR THE LOVE OF WORK

 Communicate Magazine

-More than 16 years ago I decided to change my career from finance to advertising, I really had no idea what I was getting my self into, you could say my choice to change was naïve, but i knew one thing, i'm not a finance guy.
+More than 16 years ago I switched from finance to advertising.
+I had no clue what I was stepping into.
+You could call the decision naïve, but I knew one thing for sure: I wasn’t a finance guy.

-The problem is that we spend most of our lives working toward something we’re not even sure why.
-Your family, friends, people you trust will tell you: “ be a doctor, be a doctor, be a doctor” and bam!
-You’re in med school, but trust me only trust yourself (ironic I know) and stay away from the "working hard" excuse, we are somehow convinced in that working hard will take us where we want to go.
+The problem is we spend most of our lives chasing something we don’t even understand.
+Family, friends, people we trust keep repeating “be a doctor, be a doctor, be a doctor,” and before you know it you’re in med school.
+The irony is you should only trust yourself.
+And stop hiding behind the “working hard” excuse.
+We convince ourselves that hard work alone will magically take us where we want to go.

-Work hard and people will notice, work hard and maybe you’ll get rewarded financially.
-But, are you so sure that that's going to give you a great career, when all the evidence is to the contrary?
-Are you sure that it will bring you happiness, if you don’t love what you do, if you don’t wake up every morning looking forward to start your day.
-How far you think you’ll make it in your career?
+Work hard and people might notice.
+Work hard and maybe you’ll get paid well.
+But are you really convinced that alone gives you a great career, when most evidence says otherwise?
+Are you sure it will make you happy if you don’t love what you do, if you don’t wake up actually excited to start the day?
+How far do you think you’ll go if passion isn’t in the equation?

-FIND YOUR PASSION, I'm not sure why we sometimes decide not to do it.
-Maybe we’re too lazy to do it.
-And it’s It's too hard.
-We’re probably afraid if we look for our passion and don't find it, we’ll feel like idiots, so all what we do is make excuses about why we’re not going to look for it.
+FIND YOUR PASSION, I’m not sure why we sometimes avoid doing it.
+Maybe we’re just lazy.
+Maybe it feels too hard.
+Or maybe we’re scared that if we actually look for our passion and don’t find it, we’ll feel stupid, so we make excuses and pretend we’re not looking.

 Moe Jawhar